cfareste/Inception/README.md

 }

 install_secure_policies
-mariadbd
+exec "$@"
 ~~~
-2. Copying it to the /root folder
+2. Copying it to the /root folder and adding the exec args with CMD
 ~~~
 FROM debian:bullseye